karios-os/docs/docs/getting-started/installation.rst

 **Step 1: Download and Prepare Bootstrap Script**

 .. code-block:: bash

+   # Ensure you have sudo installed
+   pkg install sudo

+   # Ensure you have sudo privileges
+   sudo whoami  # Should return "root"

    # Create non-root user if not already existing
    sudo adduser karios-admin